 So how did Shak-es-pyeer turn into Shakespeare?

 I believe that Oxford was in close contact with the printer Richard Field from 1586-87, while Field was involved in publishing the second edition of Holinshed’s Chronicles, through the early 1590s, when he was preparing North’s translation of Plutarch’s Lives (a major source for the same plays).
 Thus, when Oxford felt the need to publish Venus and Adonis, it was natural that he turn to Field.
-Having disposed of his decades-long cover Robert Greene a few months earlier, and so stuck for a name to use on the title page, he was tipped off by Field to the existence of one William Shaxpyeer in Field’s hometown, two days ride north of London on the road to Oxford.
+Having disposed of his decades-long cover Robert Greene a few months earlier, and so stuck for a name to use on the title page, he was tipped off by Field to the existence of one William Shaxpyeer in Field’s hometown, two days ride north of London on the road that led through Oxford.
 A little coin from Oxford to Field and from Field to a grateful William, and the deal was done.

 What made the name so attractive to Oxford?